SeaBoiii/seaboiii.github.io/novel/echoes-of-us/Chapter29.md

 ---
+layout: chapter
+novel: echoes-of-us
+order: 29
-title: Chapter 29 - The Quiet That Stayed Too Long
+Title: Chapter 29 - The Quiet That Stayed Too Long
-layout: default
 ---

 ## Chapter 29: The Quiet That Stayed Too Long